John Carmichael (Kansas politician): Elections

+In 2014, Carmichael was unopposed in his primary and won the general election in House District 92 with 53.8% of the vote against Republican Jeremy Alessi.

-In 2016 and 2018, Carmichael won uncontested Democratic primary and general elections in House District 92, without opposition.
+In 2016 and 2018, he won uncontested Democratic primary and general elections in the same district, without opposition.
 In 2020 he was again unopposed in the primary, and won the general election with 57.6% of the vote against Republican Patrick Mahoney.

+In 2022 he was again unopposed in both the primary and the general election.

 Personal

-Carmichael lives in the Riverside district of Wichita, Kansas, in Sedgwick County, Kansas.
+Carmichael lives in the Riverside district of Wichita, Kansas.